Planning Travel Abroad for USC Students

 Step 4: Review Destination Restrictions Policy and Study Abroad Emergency Response Plan (prior to departure)

-Review the university’s general plan for emergency response:
+Review the university’s general guideline for emergency response:

 In the event of an emergency abroad, the first point of contact is International SOS, USC’s contracted health and safety emergency service provider for programs abroad: